 If you encounter issues because your project is too large, try to ZIP all of the contents of that directory (except for

 README.md) and then submit that instead.
 If still too large, try removing certain configuration files, reducing the size of your submission below 100MB, or try to upload directly using GitHub’s web interface by visiting github.com/me50/USERNAME (where

 USERNAME is your own GitHub username) and manually dragging and dropping folders, ensuring that when uploading you are doing so to your

 cs50/problems/2022/x/project branch, otherwise the system will not be able to check it!

 Step 3 of 3

 Be sure to visit your gradebook at cs50.me/cs50x a few minutes after you submit.
-It’s only by loading your Gradebook that the system can check to see whether you have completed the course, and that is also what triggers the (instant) generation of your free CS50 Certificate and the (within 30 days) generation of the Verified Certificate from edX, if you’ve completed all of the other assignments.
-Be sure to claim your free certificate (by following the link at the top of your gradebook) before 1 January 2023.
+It’s only by loading your Gradebook that the system can check to see whether you have completed the course, and that is also what triggers the (instant) generation of your free CS50 Certificate and the (within 30 days) generation of the Verified Certificate from edX (assuming, of course, that you’ve completed all of the other assignments!).
+Be sure to claim your free certificate by following the link at the top of your gradebook before 1 January 2023.

 That’s it!
 Your project should be graded within a few minutes.
 If you don’t see any results in your gradebook, best to resubmit (running the above

 submit50 command) with only your README.md file this time.
 No need to resubmit your form.